 be able to:

-Compare and contrast typical and atypical development of children and adolescents.
+- Describe the continuum of typical to atypical development of children and adolescents

 to audience and topic.

-Students will demonstrate effective written communication skills in a variety of formats and for
+- Demonstrate effective written communication skills in a variety of formats and for

 a variety of audiences, using APA format when appropriate.